 Side bar story:

-The schedule has been catching up with me Poor Jake has been asking for a hair cut for weeks now and I just haven’t been able to get there.
+The schedule has been catching up with me.
+Poor Jake has been asking for a hair cut for weeks now.
+I just haven’t been able to get there.
 He’s so worried that his hair has gotten so long, that he’s growing a ‘mole rat’.
 I invite you to think on that one for a second.
 And a second more.
-It took a little bit for me to figure it out, but essentially, it’s a mash-up of ‘mullet’ and ‘rat tail’, when an eleven year old can’t remember either term.
+It took a little bit for me to figure it out too.
+Essentially, it’s a mash-up of ‘mullet’ and ‘rat tail’, when an eleven year old can’t remember either term.
 I kind of like his shaggy-do and highschooler Luke tells me the hair style has made is making quite the come back.
-They wish I would blow dry their hair though for that “just woke up like this” fluffly style all the TikTok’ers are wearing.
+All things 90’s seem to be.
+They do wish I would blow dry their hair though for that “just woke up like this” fluffly style all the TikTok’ers are wearing.
 No mom has time for that in the morning – especially in May (or June/July/ever).

 Ethiopia Fun Facts: